 10. Helps you dream big dreams

 I have a notebook with the words “World Domination” embossed on the front.
 My big dreams are in it.
 As an example, if you dream of writing a book, this article will help you develop that big dream.

-You know doubt notice that adult coloring books are super popular today.
+You no doubt notice that adult coloring books are popular.
 It’s another option that either complements or is a substitute for writing.

 When did you recognize that pen and paper were your companions, or did this article help you discover how these tools bring comfort and joy?